Eye disease heroEye disease hero

 Aging & fatigue

-Stepwise management based on accurate diagnosis matters more than rushed surgery
+Stepwise management based on accurate diagnosis matters more than rushing to surgery

 01·03